 Study in automotive engineering technology at Indiana State University combines the theory, laboratory, and practical experiences needed for careers in automotive and related industries.
 The program is concerned with all areas of the automotive and the wheeled transportation industries.
-The program integrates classroom and laboratory experiences to give the student experience with the design, theory of operation, and testing of modern automotive components used in road and off-road vehicles and the skills to manage these and other automotive-related operations such as dealerships, parts and service operations, and many others.
+The program integrates classroom and laboratory experiences to provide relevant experiences with the design, theory of operation, and testing of modern automotive components used in road and off-road vehicles and the skills to manage these and other automotive-related operations.

 Graduates are well suited for careers in product research, design and development, manufacturing, and technical sales in the original equipment and aftermarket industries.
 Toyota, General Motors, Honda, Caterpillar, Cummins, Allison Transmission, Jasper Engines, and Competition Cams are a sampling of the manufacturing companies seeking graduates.
 Graduates have also taken service-oriented positions with companies such as automotive dealerships and service facilities, GMAC Insurance, State Farm Insurance and Ally Auto, and retail-oriented positions in companies such as O’Reilly Auto Parts, AutoZone, Advance, and NAPA.

 The Society of Automotive Engineers and the National Institute of Automotive Service Excellence are the lead professional societies used in developing program criteria, guiding program relevance, and making continuous improvement.

 The Automotive Engineering Technology degree program will be a leader in integrating teaching, research, and creative activity in an engaging, challenging, and supportive learning environment preparing productive citizens for Indiana and the world while creating and maintaining a credible presence within the automotive sector of education and industry.